Nurse Anesthetist Jobs in USA with Visa Sponsorship

 Do rural hospitals sponsor visas for CRNAs more readily?

 Rural hospitals and critical access facilities often have greater willingness to sponsor due to chronic CRNA shortages.
-Some rural positions may qualify for J-1 Conrad 30 waiver programs or EB-2 National Interest Waiver pathways, providing alternative visa options beyond traditional H-1B sponsorship.
+Some rural positions may qualify for J-1 visa Conrad 30 waiver programs or EB-2 National Interest Waiver pathways, providing alternative visa options beyond traditional H-1B sponsorship.

 What is the prevailing wage requirement for sponsored Nurse Anesthetist jobs?